mikael-s-persson/templight/README.md

 ### Getting and Compiling Templight

+**NOTE**: This branch contains the source code for an earlier version of LLVM/Clang, and may not get updated.

 Templight must be compiled from source, alongside the Clang source code.

 1. Download the LLVM/Clang **5.0 release source code** from the official SVN repository.